ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 The key paradigm of Kubernetes is its declarative model.
 The user provides the desired state and Kubernetes will do it's best to make it happen.
 If you need five instances, you do not start five separate instances on your own but rather tell Kubernetes that you need five instances, and Kubernetes will reconcile the state automatically.
 At this point, you simply need to know that you declare the state that you want and Kubernetes makes that happen.
 If something goes wrong with one of your instances and it crashes, Kubernetes still knows the desired state and creates new instances on an available node.

-The main entry point for the Kubernetes project is at [http://kubernetes.io](http://kubernetes.io/), and the source code can be found at [https://github.com/kubernetes](https://github.com/kubernetes).
+The main entry point for the Kubernetes project is at [http://kubernetes.io](http://kubernetes.io/), and IBM Cloud GitHub source code located [here](https://github.com/IBM/container-service-getting-started-wt).

-### Kubernetes resource model

-Kubernetes infrastructure defines a resource for every purpose.
-Each resource is monitored and processed by a Controller.
-When you define your application, it contains a collection of these resources.
-This collection will then be read by Controllers to build your applications actual backing instances.
-Some of the resources that you might work with described in the following list.
-For a complete list, go to [https://kubernetes.io/docs/concepts](https://kubernetes.io/docs/concepts).
-In this tutorial, you will learn some of these resources, such as pod and deployment.

 ### Key resources and pods